 Data over recommendations.
 There's nothing worse than an avalanche of "good" ideas that do not have any practical use.
 Subjective thoughts have a way of being "the right ones" in the proposer's mind.
 So leave both the ego & profession at the door for a more productive debate.

-Good Team Leaders make sure everybody knows the "WHY"
+Make sure everybody knows the "WHY"

 Simon Sinek in his book "Start with the Why" differentiates decision making into 3 main categories: Why, How, and What.